AMSAT-NA/PacSatFSKBoard/NOTES.md

 now stable with 14dB of gain.
 I assume with the right values it will reach full amplification.
 Replace C117 with 27pF, L38 with 5.8nH, and L36 with 47pF.
 L27 remains the same.

+## 2025-12-16

+Cleaned up some tracks and vias to simplify routing.

+With a signal generator attached transmitting at about -3.9dBm into the PA, the output is 8.7dBm out of the TX port.
+This is 12.6dB of gain.
+The actual parts for matching the input and output are not installed yet.
+I'm expecting around 17dB of gain.
+Hopefully the proper parts for the L matches will fix the outputs.